 Anne received her Bachelor’s Degree in Chemical Engineering, her Master’s Degree in Biotechnology Engineering and her PhD in Health Sciences from Aarhus University in Denmark.
 She has been awarded a Lundbeckfonden Fellowship.
 Anne is co-mentored by Dr. Neville Sanjana (NYGC and NYU).
 She is interested in using functional genomics to investigate neuropsychiatric diseases, especially Schizophrenia and Bipolar Disorder.

-Fion is a second-year PhD student in the Systems Biology track of the Integrated CMBS program at Columbia University.
+Fion is a fourth-year PhD student in the Systems Biology track of the Integrated CMBS program at Columbia University.
 Prior to Columbia, she received my bachelor’s degree from Johns Hopkins University where she majored in Neuroscience and Molecular & Cellular Biology.
 After graduation, she worked as a lab technician and studied retinal development genetics via single-cell RNA sequencing analysis.
 She is now interested in using statistical analyses and machine learning to functionally dissect the molecular pathways psychiatric diseases converge on to precipitate diverse but overlapping phenotypes.

-Carina is a second-year PhD student in the Neurobiology and Behavior program at Columbia University.
+Carina is a third-year PhD student in the Neurobiology and Behavior program at Columbia University.
 After gaining foundational experience working on systems-related neuroscience projects at the University of Washington and Rutgers University, she is excited to focus on the molecular and genetic methods underlying psychiatric disorders.

 .png&w=1920&q=90)